 - Mid-range prices can be found in supermarkets like Sainsburys or Dunnes Stores, but also in many meat outlets across the country (usually found near processing plants or in industrial estates).
 Centra supermarkets tend to have a very similar range of products to SuperValu (they belong to the same company), but with a slightly higher price.

-- Prices in Marks & Spencer tend to be slightly higher, but the small portions (ideal for singles, hence the food areas in the stores are also a dating hot-spot) make for less waste, and a lighter bag.
-Ethnic food store, most either East European or Asian, tend to have similar prices - though you might chance upon a bargain here.
+- Prices in Marks & Spencer tend to be slightly higher, but the small portions (ideal for singles) make for less waste and a lighter bag.
+Ethnic food stores, most either East European or Asian, tend to have similar prices - though you might chance upon a bargain here.

 - Avoid the small "convenience stores" and petrol stations - in most cases you will pay far more than in any other shop.